Kyle N. Campbell, PharmD, MS

 Director, Clinical Quality Measures

-Ms. Hanley is a nationally recognized expert with more than 10 years of experience in the development and specification of clinical quality measures, with an emphasis on electronic clinical quality measures, or eCQMs.
+Ms. Hanley is a nationally recognized expert with 15 years of experience in the development and specification of clinical quality measures, with an emphasis on electronic clinical quality measures, or eCQMs.
 Currently as Director for Clinical Quality Measures for HSAG, she leads a team responsible for the CMS Quality Measure Development Plan (MDP) project, which is mandated by the Medicare Access and CHIP Reauthorization Act of 2015 (MACRA).
-She also serves as an eCQM subject matter expert for the Hospital Inpatient Value, Incentives, and Quality Reporting (VIQR) Outreach and Education Support Contract.
+She also has served as an eCQM subject matter expert for the Hospital Inpatient Value, Incentives, and Quality Reporting (VIQR) Outreach and Education Support Contract.
 Ms. Hanley has served on national committees examining methodological issues related to eCQMs.
 She participates in many of the national consensus-based initiatives to maintain and evolve the technology standards used in eCQMs and has a thorough understanding of quality improvement and measure specification methodologies.
-Prior to joining HSAG, Ms. Hanley was Director, Measure Specification Operations, for the PCPI® (formerly the AMA-convened Physician Consortium for Performance Improvement) where she managed the team responsible for all aspects of specification development and maintenance for quality measures developed by the PCPI, including their use in federal quality reporting programs such as the Physician Quality Reporting System and the CMS Electronic Health Record Incentive Program for Eligible Professionals.
+Prior to joining HSAG, Ms. Hanley was Director, Measure Specification Operations, for the PCPI® (formerly the AMA-convened Physician Consortium for Performance Improvement), where she managed the team responsible for all aspects of specification development and maintenance for quality measures developed by the PCPI, including their use in federal quality reporting programs such as the Physician Quality Reporting System and the CMS Electronic Health Record Incentive Program for Eligible Professionals.
 Previously Ms. Hanley managed the submission of inpatient quality measure data for three acute care facilities in the Chicago area.
 Ms. Hanley has a Master of Science Degree in Health Systems Management from Rush University in Chicago, IL.

 Carolyn M. Lockwood, MSN, RN